wordbricks/webcode/README.md

-# WebCode - Claude Code in the Browser
+# WebCode - Claude Code in your web browser

 <div align="center">